kaych26/theRecipeBox/README.md

 | Rails        | Back End Server  |

 # Post-MVP

 ## Functions

-  Allow logged in user to rate the recipe
+Allow logged in user to rate the recipe</br>
-  The popular recipe section to use the highest rated recipe Allow user to book marked their favorite recipes.
+The popular recipe section to use the highest rated recipes </br>
+Allow user to bookmark their favorite recipes.</br>

 # Code Showcase